May 2015 Spay/Neuter Day

-Our next Low-Cost Spay/Neuter Day, Monday, March 16th, is fast approaching.
+The next Low-Cost Spay/Neuter Day, Monday, May 11th, is fast approaching!

-The Wayne County Humane Society (WCHS) is facilitating this event by providing a drop-off and pickup location on behalf of Quick Fix Low-Cost Spay/Neuter Clinic in Medina.
-We need 25 paid reservations by Tuesday, March 10th.
+The Wayne County Humane Society (WCHS) is facilitating this event by providing a drop-off and pick up location on behalf of Quick Fix Low-Cost Spay/Neuter Clinic in Medina.
+We need 25 paid reservations by Tuesday, May 6th.
 For more information, click on the following links:

 • Surgery Admission Form (Please complete both sides of the form; sign and date on the back)

 • Surgery Fees Sheet (Please note the no food after midnight prior to surgery restriction)

 • Animals need to be at WCHS between 8:00am – 8:15am in owner’s labelled carrier on the day of Surgery

 • Animals will be transported by QUICK FIX LOW COST SPAY/NEUTER CLINIC to Medina for the surgery

 • Animals will be transported back to WCHS by QUICK FIX at 4:30pm the same day

 • Animals need to be picked up by owners between 4:30pm -5:00pm

 Please know, if we do not have a minimum of 25 animals to transport by May 6, 2015, we will have to CANCEL the Spay/Neuter Day.
 All registration monies will be returned.
 We will accept the first 30 registered animals (maximum 6 dogs) and waitlist 5 additional animals, which will have priority for the June 15, 2015 Spay/Neuter Day, if not called this month.